asigalov61/Raspberry-Piano/README.md

 ***

-## The power of the Music Artificial Intelligence in your hand!
+## The power of the Music Artificial Intelligence in the palm of your hand!

 ***